Portuguese guitar: Outside Portuguese music

 The Portuguese guitar played a small role in Celtic and western folk music following the folk revival.
 In the 1970s, Andy Irvine of the band Planxty played a modified Portuguese guitar.
 British luthier Stefan Sobell based his early 1970s creation of the modern cittern on a Portuguese guitar he'd bought at a used shop in Leeds some years previously.

 Several jazz musicians have also recorded with the Portuguese guitar, including Brad Shepik.

 The Portuguese guitar features prominently on Sun Kil Moon's debut album Ghosts Of The Great Highway.

 British guitarist Steve Howe of the band Yes plays a Portuguese guitar on the songs "I've Seen All Good People" from The Yes Album (1971), "Wonderous Stories" from Going for the One (1977), "Nine Voices (Longwalker)" from The Ladder (1999), "Hour of Need" from Fly from Here (2011), "To Ascend" from Heaven and Earth (2014), and "Sister Sleeping Soul" from The Quest (2021).

 British musician Chris Hirst plays fado on the Portuguese guitar, and also uses it for contemporary music with his group Quatrapuntal.
 This takes influences from fado and the Portuguese group Madredeus, but mixes it with classical music and other elements.

 Israeli guitarist Ziv Tamari plays a Portuguese guitar on his album "My Promised Land".

 Portuguese guitar makers

-There are many Portuguese guitar makers still building guitars, according to traditional craftsmanship.
-Many families have passed on their knowledge for generations.

-Amongst the most notable guitarreiros, or guitar makers, are the Grácio family, Álvaro da Silveira, the Tavares family (now living in Toronto Canada), the Cardoso family—particularly Oscar Cardoso (whose guitarras are the subject of a recent book), António Guerra, Domingos Machado, Fernando Meireles, Antonio Monteiro and Domingos Cerqueira.
-The Grácio family and Álvaro da Silveira's instruments are usually considered as the pinnacle in terms of quality, although these instruments are very hard to find and can be quite expensive.

-Antonio Pinto de Carvalho's APC luthiery is one of the largest in Europe, and produces thousands of traditional Portuguese stringed instruments.
+The art of handcrafted construction of the Portuguese guitar has deeply traditional and familial roots.

+In the history of the construction of the Portuguese guitar, entirely handcrafted, two families of guitar makers stand out who perfected and passed down their art across successive generations: